hervelao/bakery-products/models/train/template/about.md

 # usage

-1. setup: fill all the variables in `Model/setup.py`
+1. conf: fill all the variables in `Model/conf.py`
 2. train: fill `Model/trainer.py` with the code used in order to train your model
 3. predict: fill `Model/predict.py` with the code used in order to predict with your model
 4. if you feel the need to change the name of the `Model` package, please update: